Party Wall Surveyors

 What do I do if I’m struggling to recoup costs from my neighbour?

 If an adjoining property is damaged as a result of works covered by the Act the owner can either allow the building owner’s contractor to make good or request a payment in lieu.
-Any disputes over the cause of the damage or the cost of making good must be resolved by the appointed surveyor(s) and will generally be confirmed in a further award.
+Any disputes over the cause of the damage or the cost of making good can be referred to the appointed surveyor(s) for determination.
+Their decision will be confirmed in a further award.

 The award will include a timescale within which the payment in lieu must be made.
 Should a payment that has been confirmed in an award not be made the parties can take enforcement action in the Magistrate’s Court.